codefori/vscode-ibmi/docs/README.md

 ]
 ```

-##### Library list profiles
+##### Connection profiles

-It is possible to save a library list's current state, so you can change and revert back to it later.
-We call that state a 'library list profile'.
+It is possible to save the connection settings state, so you can change and revert back to it later.
+We call that state a 'connection profile'.

-You can save the current library list into a profile by using the save button on the Library List view.
+You can save a magnitude of settings into a profile by using the save button on the Library List view.
 You can provide it with a unique name, or use an existing one to overwrite an existing profile.

-To load a profile, which would set the library list, you can use the list/load button on the Library List view.
+To load a profile, which would update the settings, you can use the list/load button on the Library List view.

+The settings stored into a profile are the following:

+* Home / working directory
+* Current library
+* Library list
+* Source file list
+* IFS shortcuts
+* Object browser list
+* Database browser list

+You might use this if you use a single box to manage many different applications that have different source files and/or library lists.

 #### Current library